-Introducing guilt-free “tuna” salad – made from chickpeas and artichoke hearts!
+Incredibly easy artichoke & chickpea “tuna” salad made from easy to find vegan ingredients.
 I’ve been on a vegan seafood kick lately and have been having so much fun recreating classic seafood dishes without any cruelty involved.
 This “tuna” salad is creamy, flavorful, and filled with nutritious ingredients.
-All you need is a food processor and a large mixing bowl – this recipe is so easy and can be made in 15 minutes or less.
+All you need is a food processor or potato masher and a large mixing bowl – this recipe is great for beginners and can be made in 15 minutes or less.

 Healthy Tuna Salad Alternative

 Typically, tuna salad is loaded with unhealthy fats, dairy, mercury, and a whole host of yucky ingredients.
 The artichoke heart / chickpea combo really mimc tuna texture, and the pickles, dijon, and chives help mimic tuna’s natural flavors without being overbearing.